 The truth is, content creation can be powerful if done correctly.
 We've said it before, and we'll say it again: place your audience at the center of any content you want to create.
 What are their pain points?
 Common questions?
 Interests?
 How does your business help?
 Starting with a strategy for your content can be the best blueprint to execute and reach your audience.

 The bigger the audience, the better!
-If Adders, the bad advertising monster, could serve ads to every internet user, he would.
+If Adders, the bad advertising monster, could send ads to every internet user, he would.

 You're wasting time if you plan out your marketing campaigns and content calendars.
 Markler says it's a lot of work for little return.
 Wing it; you'll keep your audience in suspense (or confused).